-- support research and teaching across the University
+- supporting research and teaching across the University

-- provide a resource for clinicians, stakeholders and partners
+- providing a resource for clinicians, stakeholders and partners

-- provide access to sports teams and businesses requiring biomechanical, clinical or physiological data
+- offering access to sports teams and businesses requiring biomechanical, clinical or physiological data.

 - a MicroCT scanning room

-We also have training and meeting rooms, research offices, a visitor waiting area, controlled access plus dedicated changing and bathroom facilities for patients.
+We also have controlled access, visitor waiting area and dedicated changing and bathroom facilities for patients.